Take a Winter Hike

 Blue Pool/McKenzie River Trail (McKenzie River Bridge, Oregon)

 DUE TO FIRE-RELATED ISSUES, PORTIONS OF THIS AREA MAY BE INACCESSIBLE.
 PLEASE VISIT FS.USDA.GOV FOR MORE.
 This is one of the most beloved trails along the McKenzie Highway.
 Not only is it an easy hike for all levels of experience, it’s filled with beauty and wonder as well.
 Once you get to McKenzie River Bridge, drive east of town 14 miles on Highway 126.
 Look for the signs to the trailhead.

 Portland maintains one of the largest urban forests in the United States at 5,157 acres and over 80 miles of trails.
 There are entrances to the park all over the city, but for one of the best experiences, take the Ridge Trail.
 Not for the inexperienced, this 3-mile hike offers an iconic view of St. John’s Bridge (a predecessor to the Golden Gate Bridge).

 There’s a huge state park just 10 minutes from downtown Spokane.
 So get out there and enjoy some spectacular hikes amid over 100-miles of trails.
 Want a quick and easy hike?
 Drive out to Bowl and Pitcher Campground at 4427 N. Aubrey Lane White Parkway.

 We’re Your Outdoor Experts

-Wherever your outdoor adventures are taking you, stop by your nearby Coastal Farm & Ranch on the way.
-We have everything you need, including hand warmers, gloves, boots, and GoPro cameras to record every minute of the fun.
+Wherever your outdoor adventures are taking you, stop by your nearby Coastal on the way.
+We have everything you need, including hand warmers, gloves, boots, and more.
 Or just ask and we’ll help you plan a safe and memorable outing.